SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 * zoom 13 `natural=bay` and `natural=spring`
 * zoom 13 `leisure` tag `swimming_pool`.
 * zoom 14 many `amenity` tags such as the various tags for bars, cafes, pitches, pubs and many more.
-* zoom 14 many `shop` tags (the vast majority with a usage of at least tens in UK/IE, and some others).
 * zoom 14 most remaining `man_made` features such as `chimney` etc.
 * zoom 14 `office` tags `craftbrewery`, `craftcider` and `nonspecific`.
 * zoom 14 many `highway` tags such as the various bus stop tags etc.